-Over 6.5 million people in the UAE subscribed to the Unemployment Insurance scheme last year, since its launch in January 2023.
-Officially called the Involuntary Loss of Employment (ILOE) insurance, this mandatory scheme aims to provide UAE residents with financial security in case they lose their jobs due to reasons other than disciplinary action or resignation.
+Officially known as the Involuntary Loss of Employment (ILOE), this mandatory insurance scheme has acted as a comprehensive social safety net in order to provide UAE residents with financial security in case they lose their jobs due to reasons other than disciplinary action or resignation.

 What is Unemployment Insurance?

 The mandatory unemployment insurance scheme came into effect on 01 January 2023, and it was made mandatory for employees in the UAE.
-If they lose their job at least 12 months after the start of their insurance subscription, they will receive 60% of their basic salary for up to three months.
+If they lose their job at least 12 months after the start of their insurance subscription, they will receive 60% of their base salary for up to three months, ensuring stability as workers transition to new employment opportunities.
+The system reflects the UAE government’s ongoing commitment to supporting employees during challenging periods and maintaining economic stability.

 Those exempted from subscribing to the unemployment insurance are company investors, owners of facilities, domestic helpers, employees with a temporary employment contract, juveniles under 18 years of age, and retired persons who receive a retirement pension.